 Step #1 — Joining Copart

-You have to create an account and join Copart in order to start purchasing any vehicle from the collection.
+You have to create an account and join Copart to start purchasing any vehicle from the collection.
 It is an easy process too.
 You can click on the Sign-Up button from the Copart homepage or use the Copart mobile applications for an express sign-up process.
 Once you have provided the basic details and credential choices, you will have an account at Copart.

 Step #2 — Choose the Account Type

 Copart offers two types of membership plans on the platform — Basic and Premier.
 When you register one account at Copart, you will be added as a basic member, which can then be upgraded to Premier.
-If you are planning to purchase a single vehicle, the Basic membership plan should be enough.
+If you plan to purchase a single vehicle, the Basic membership plan should be enough.
 On the other hand, the Premier plan offers many features that bulk buyers would find useful.

 Step #3 — Submitting the Deposit

-Copart has to MakeoftheCar sure that you are an eligible buyer before you place the bid.
+Copart has to make sure that you are an eligible buyer before you place the bid.
 Due to this constraint, you’re required to deposit a certain amount before you can participate in an auction.
 Now, this is important:

 - You can upgrade from Basic to Premier, which gives you multiple auction support and better buying power